Konbi Layered Omelette Sandwich (Food of the Week) [CLOSED]

 Konbi has become a katsu sandwich sensation in Echo Park.

 The Momofuku Ssam Bar and Osso veterans and long-time friends partnered on Konbi in October, naming their restaurant for a Japanese word that means “duo” out of respect to their collaboration.
-Their sandwiches have caused quite a stir on Instagram and in press coverage.
+Konbi sandwiches have caused quite a stir on Instagram and in press coverage.
 I really enjoyed their Layered Omelette ($11) sandwich folded with umami-rich dashi.
-Montgomery gently flipped the omelette repeatedly in square pan with chopsticks on induction burners and squared off the fluffy, luscious result with wood blocks.
+Montgomery gently flipped the omelette repeatedly in a square pan with chopsticks on induction burners and squared off the fluffy, luscious result with wood blocks.
 He accented the sandwich with mayo and spicy Dijon mustard on soft toasted Bub & Grandma’s shokupan – Japanese white bread – and served in thirds.

 Tags: